jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/policy/index.md

 Attacks", "we", "us" or "our") discloses third-party product vulnerabilities found by our Offensive Team.

-This Policy does not apply to vulnerabilities found for customers as part of the [Continuous Hacking](../../services/continuous-hacking) and One-Shot Hacking services, unless there is explicit approval, as they are covered by a Non-Disclosure Agreement.
+This Policy does not apply to vulnerabilities found for customers as part of the [Continuous Hacking](../../services/continuous-hacking) service, unless there is explicit approval, as they are covered by a Non-Disclosure Agreement.

 ## Goal